DevExpress-Examples/out-of-maintenance-how-to-export-the-pivot-grids-data-to-a-file-t289831/Readme.md

 This example shows how to export the Pivot Grid's data in the Data-Aware or WYSIWYG [types](https://docs.devexpress.com/AspNet/114650/components/pivot-grid/export/export?p=netframework#export-types) and configure the export options.

-- Click the **Export to XLSX** button to export data in the Data-Aware type.
-In the exported XLSX file, fixed row headers are disabled and a sheet name is set to "Pivot Grid Export".
+- Click the **Export to XLSX** button to export data in Data-Aware mode.
+In the exported XLSX file, fixed row headers are disabled and the sheet name is set to "Pivot Grid Export".

 - Click the **Export to PDF** button to export data in the WYSIWYG type.